 About

-Elan Preschool offers a mix of reading, writing, science, math, art, and online learning, along with hands-on activities such as cutting and pasting.
-Children also take part in magic shows, science shows, puppet shows, music shows, and animal shows, and spend time riding bicycles and playing in the playground.
+Elan Preschool offers an academic and play-based program that includes reading, writing, science, math, art, communication, creativity, social activities, and independence-building activities.
+Children take part in magic shows, science shows, puppet shows, music shows, animal shows, riding bicycles, playing in the playground, reading color words, cutting, pasting, and online learning.

 • Ages: 2–5 years old

-Elan Preschool traces its history to 1986, when Elan Esprit Preschool (later renamed Elan Preschool) started as a home daycare in San Jose, then moved to Mountain View and grew to a 24-seat center in Palo Alto before moving in 1998 to its current 64-seat location in Milpitas.
-Founder Candy Mathews began in the education field in 1978 as a founding faculty member of The Delphian School, and her interest in education started in the early 1970s.
-Leadership later passed to her daughter-in-law, Laurie Mathews, who took over the reins of the school in 2010 as Candy started moving into retirement, with guidance by Candy’s sons and daughter-in-law.
+The school’s history began in 1986 as Elan Esprit Preschool, a home daycare in San Jose that spent 10 years developing and refining a unique curriculum before moving to Mountain View, then to a 24-seat center in Palo Alto, and finally to its current 64-seat format in Milpitas in 1998.
+Founder Candy Mathews entered the education field in 1978 as a founding faculty member of The Delphian School, and her interest in education began in the early 1970s.
+Leadership later passed to her daughter-in-law, Laurie Mathews, who took over the reins of the school in 2010 and continues to lead with guidance from Candy’s sons and daughter-in-law.

-Parents frequently mention the staff and leadership by name, including Ms. Laurie, Ms. Elizabeth, Ms. Jenelyn, Ms. Candace, Ms. Daksha, and Ms. Ava, and describe the staff as loving, caring, passionate, creative, and energetic.
-Families note that each child has a designated class and teacher but feel that all the teachers know and help all the children, and some parents state that teachers work extra hours to support online learning.
-Multiple testimonials describe Elan Preschool as having a balanced mix of curriculum and fun, with events such as Halloween, Christmas parties, and Diwali potlucks, and several parents state that their children left the school well ahead of grade level or reading before kindergarten.
+Parents frequently mention teachers by name, including Ms. Elizabeth, Ms. Jenelyn, Ms. Candace, Ms. Daksha, Ms. Ava, and Ms. Laurie, and describe the staff as friendly, loving, caring, creative, and energetic.
+Families note that each child has a designated class and teacher, but that all teachers get to know and help the children, and that teachers deal with occasional tantrums with care.
+Parents also report that teachers have supported online learning for some children and that the staff keeps parents regularly updated on progress and steps for improvement when needed.

 • Ages: 2–5 years old

-Elan Preschool traces its history to 1986, when Elan Esprit Preschool (later renamed Elan Preschool) started as a home daycare in San Jose, then moved to Mountain View and grew to a 24-seat center in Palo Alto before moving in 1998 to its current 64-seat location in Milpitas.
-Founder Candy Mathews began in the education field in 1978 as a founding faculty member of The Delphian School, and her interest in education started in the early 1970s.
-Leadership later passed to her daughter-in-law, Laurie Mathews, who took over the reins of the school in 2010 as Candy started moving into retirement, with guidance by Candy’s sons and daughter-in-law.
+The school’s history began in 1986 as Elan Esprit Preschool, a home daycare in San Jose that spent 10 years developing and refining a unique curriculum before moving to Mountain View, then to a 24-seat center in Palo Alto, and finally to its current 64-seat format in Milpitas in 1998.
+Founder Candy Mathews entered the education field in 1978 as a founding faculty member of The Delphian School, and her interest in education began in the early 1970s.
+Leadership later passed to her daughter-in-law, Laurie Mathews, who took over the reins of the school in 2010 and continues to lead with guidance from Candy’s sons and daughter-in-law.

-Parents frequently mention the staff and leadership by name, including Ms. Laurie, Ms. Elizabeth, Ms. Jenelyn, Ms. Candace, Ms. Daksha, and Ms. Ava, and describe the staff as loving, caring, passionate, creative, and energetic.
-Families note that each child has a designated class and teacher but feel that all the teachers know and help all the children, and some parents state that teachers work extra hours to support online learning.
-Multiple testimonials describe Elan Preschool as having a balanced mix of curriculum and fun, with events such as Halloween, Christmas parties, and Diwali potlucks, and several parents state that their children left the school well ahead of grade level or reading before kindergarten.
+Parents frequently mention teachers by name, including Ms. Elizabeth, Ms. Jenelyn, Ms. Candace, Ms. Daksha, Ms. Ava, and Ms. Laurie, and describe the staff as friendly, loving, caring, creative, and energetic.
+Families note that each child has a designated class and teacher, but that all teachers get to know and help the children, and that teachers deal with occasional tantrums with care.
+Parents also report that teachers have supported online learning for some children and that the staff keeps parents regularly updated on progress and steps for improvement when needed.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.